DGendoo/MVA_DNF/README.md

 Further code assesses the synergistic ability of the top DP-like compounds with Fluvastatin, and their effect on the mevalonate pathway.

+## Data Availability
+The LINCS-L1000 dataset containing profiles of drug-treated cancer cell lines can be downloaded from NCBI GEO (GSE70138 and GSE92742, which contains Level2 data for epsilon probes/features that represent raw gene expression/GEX, rendered as a GCTX file).
+NCI-60 compound sensitivity data (with average z-score) can be downloaded as ‘DTP_NCI60_ZSCORE.xlsx’ from the Cellminer website using the link: < https://discover.nci.nih.gov/cellminer/loadDownload.do>  and selecting for ‘Compound activity: DTP NCI-60 ’.
+RPPA data is available from <http://neellab.github.io/bfg> and RNAseq data is available from Orcestra portal using the link: <https://www.orcestra.ca/pset/10.5281/zenodo.3905460>.
+Gene set collections for GSEA analysis can be downloaded from MSigDB < http://www.gsea-msigdb.org/gsea/msigdb/index.jsp>.
+Processed versions of these data are available on the 'data' folders of this repository.

 ## The Analysis

 We describe how to reproduce the statistical analysis as reported in the manuscript.
 To do this, please proceed to: